OpenConext/Stepup-Deploy/README.md

 [Deploy](id:deploy)
 ------

-The depoy playbook deploys a component that was build using [Stepup-Build](https://github.com/SURFnet/Stepup-Build).
+The deploy playbook deploys a component that was build using [Stepup-Build](https://github.com/SURFnet/Stepup-Build).
 Deploying a component requires the infrastructure to be setup first using [``site.yml``](#site).
 The deploy playbook is `deploy.yml`.
 A script is provided to use this playbook to deploy a single component.
 This script will override the component names in the `deploy.yml` playbook.
 Usage:

    `scripts/deploy.sh <filename of component tarball> -i <inventory> [-t <tags>] [-l <hosts>] [-v]`